Avantone CV12 Mods

 Coming soon: full circuit replacement

 We are in the late prototyping stage of a full circuit replacement for the CV-12.
-The new circuit will deliver all the sonic magic of our acclaimed Fox 460 tube circuit mod, while retaining the operation of the pad and filter switches in the CV-12.
-Subscribe to the mailing list for early access to introductory special pricing; watch for an announcement in April, 2017.
+The new circuit is a virtual clone of the Telefunken ElaM 251 circuit: a single-triode design with a T14 transformer.
+It retains the operation of the pad and filter features in the CV-12.
+Subscribe to the mailing list for early access to introductory special pricing; watch for an announcement in July, 2017.